Sustainability

 SAPPORO REAL ESTATE

-* At present, to prevent the spread of coronavirus infection, we are substituting information sharing through web conferencing and e-mail to avoid dense information sharing.
+* At present, to prevent the spread of coronavirus infection, we are substituting information sharing through web conferencing and e-mail to maintain social distancing.

 Compliance Training Related to Procurement